-Petteri Kanerva, who started as Paulig's Executive Chef in February, encourages families to come up with dishes together and stick to shared family meals.
+Petteri Kanerva, who started as Paulig's Executive Chef a year ago, encourages families to come up with dishes together and stick to shared family meals.
 “Eating is one of the few situations when we use all our senses: we smell, taste, feel, see and even hear food.
 We calm down and relax when having a meal.”

 Cooking is art made by hands at its best.
 There are no restrictions.
 Only the sky is the limit for realising new cooking techniques and flavour combinations.
 This is how Petteri Kanerva, Paulig’s Executive Chef, feels.

 He encourages families not only to stick to shared meals, but also to cook and develop new taste experiences together.
 When having a meal, people relax and have all their senses open.